-ECONOMIC DEVELOPMENTS IN THE GDR, HUNGARY AND CSSR
+RECENT ECONOMIC DEVELOPMENTS IN THE GDR.
+HUNGARY AND THE CSSR

-Note by the Chairman
+Note by the Chairman of the Economic Committee

-Attached for the attention of the members of the Economic Committee are the summary reports prepared by the Economic Directorate on the Reinforced Experts' meetings held on 10th and 11th July, 1975, to discuss economic developments of the GDR, Hungary and Czechoslovakia in 1974.
+Attached for the attention of the Council is a summary report, prepared by the Economic Committee, following an Experts' meeting held on 10th and 11th July, 1975, to discuss economic developments of the GDR, Hungary and Czeshoslovakia in 1974.